Self Service Login - use your standard University IT username and password.

 The University supports Self Service applications (i.e. ESS/MSS, Kristal, e-Expenses) on Internet Explorer 8 11.
 We also make reasonable endeavours to make sure it works with other browsers.

-Note for Mac users: Most functionality should work with either Google Chrome or Mozilla Firefox, however if you do experience any problems please log in through Desktop Anywhere and use Internet Explorer instead.
+Note for Mac users: All functionality should work with either Google Chrome or Mozilla Firefox, however if you do experience any problems please log in through Desktop Anywhere and use Internet Explorer instead.

-The system's being rolled out across the University in phases and is now available for staff in the following faculties and services:
+The system is available for staff in all faculties and services:

-- Arts, Engineering, ESSL, Environment, FBS, LUBS, MAPS, Medicine & Health (excl.
-NIHR) and PVAC
+- Arts, Humanities and Cultures, Engineering, Environment, FBS, LUBS, MAPS, Medicine & Health, Social Sciences

-- IT, Library, Student Education Service and all areas of Central Administration
+- IT, Library, Student Education Service and all areas of Professional Services

-For further information on the rollout and what changes/updates might be needed in your area to make the most of Self Service, please contact your Faculty HR office.
+For further information on access and what changes/updates might be needed in your area to make the most of Self Service, please contact your Faculty HR office.

 For general queries you can contact the Self Service project team at firstname.lastname@example.org.